redwoodjs/discordjs-discourse-bot/README.md

 ~~**To-Do**: Create discourse plugin to accept message and post to topic~~

 **To-Do**: Convert to ES6?/RW
+Filter needle username out
+Parse ``` at end of code blocks into newline

 **Cleanup**: Fetch all messages function can be cleaner